The Town Cat!

 He endured many adventures, once even being kept in their flat by Chinese students for six months because, having lost his collar, they thought he was a stray.
 They didn’t know how famous he was.
 Luckily, when they were about to leave they took him to a vet who read his chip and returned him to the town.

 In 2012 Susan McMullan published her best-selling book Hamish McHamish of St Andrews – Cool Cat About Town.
-That inspired Flora Selwyn, the founder and then editor of this magazine with the idea of having a statue made.
+That inspired Flora Selwyn, the founder and then editor of this magazine, with the idea of having a statue made.
 Well-known sculptor David Annand agreed to make it, and stone mason Colin Sweeney built the plinth.
 Griselda Hill of Wemyss Ware Pottery made a limited edition of small ceramic Hamish statuettes to help fundraise.
 The entire cost was raised by townspeople.

 The launch in April 2014 made world news, even appearing in the Wall Street Journal!
 It was a supremely happy occasion, bringing the whole town together in a wonderful celebration, with music, balloons, children’s face-painting, speeches, and a magnificent cake made by Fisher & Donaldson.
-Hamish was brought in an open-topped BMW by a beautiful girl who carried him to sit by his statue, for his photograph (then he ran off!)
+Hamish was brought in an open-topped BMW and carried to sit by his statue for his photograph before he ran off!

 Sadly, Hamish passed away shortly afterwards.
 He was 17 years old, quite an advanced age for a cat.

 A charity was launched in 2014 called the Hamish McHamish Foundation, with the aim of helping local families.
 Funds are raised through fun events, and now an interactive app has been developed called the Hamish McHamish Trail.
-Hamish has become a Talking Statue with his very own QR code!
+Hamish has also become a Talking Statue with his very own QR code!